eeyrw/midi-to-hex/README.md

     Please ensure the mcu device is under bootloader mode (usally by re-pluging usb or reseting mcu).
     > Please plug in the device ...
     > Press CTRL+C to terminate the program.
-At the moment you can plug in your music-box to PC and something will happen like this:
+You can plug in your music-box to PC at the moment and something will happen like this:

     > Device is found!
     waiting: 20% complete